qinjinjia/ec601_Code-Review2/README.md

 :last_quarter_moon: The developers could add **some comments to help others understand the code**.

 :waning_crescent_moon: There is **no .apk file in the repository**, therefore, **"Testability", "Debuggability", "Configurability"** of the project cannot not reviewed.
-It is also a good practice to do Unit Test along the code development. **Unit test should start before the project finishes.**.
+It is also a good practice to do Unit Test along the code development. **Unit test should start before or during the project itself**.

 :sun_with_face: **Finally, Good Luck for your project :D)**:exclamation: